joshuawalker3/STM32-Projects/1-Blinky/README.md

 ## Introduction
 This project blinks the USR-LED connected to pin PC13 at a frequency of 1 Hz.
 The purpose of this simple project was to familiarize myself with the IDE and hardware.

-The program begins by initializing the internal timers and pin PC13 as a gpio output.
+The program begins by initializing the internal timers and pin PC13 as a GPIO output.
 The pin is then set and reset at a frequency of 1 Hz.
-The setting and resetting of the pin turns the onboard on and off respectively.
+The setting and resetting of the pin turns the onboard LED on and off respectively.

-To compile and flash the program to the chip, I used the 'Run' option in [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html).
-To connect the board to the computer I used an [ST-Link/V2](https://www.st.com/en/development-tools/st-link-v2.html#sample-buy).
+To compile and flash the program to the chip, I used the 'Run' option in STM32CubeIDE.
+To connect the board to the computer I used an ST-Link/V2.

 ## Other Tools
 Saleae Logic 2 logic analyzer and associated software used to verify frequency.